prominence-eosc/docs/python.md

 ---
 layout: default
-title: "Using PROMINENCE from Python"
+title: "Using PROMINENCE in Python"
 permalink: /python
 parent: Jobs
 nav_order: 14
 ---
+# Using PROMINENCE in Python
 Here we will assume that the PROMINENCE CLI has been installed and `prominence login` has been run to obtain a token.

 ## Submitting jobs